Why I Built United Techlab

 Legacy modernization is not a tooling problem.
 It’s a responsibility problem.

-I built United Techlab after spending years inside complex enterprise systems where legacy code wasn’t just old, it was mission-critical, undocumented, and tightly coupled to business reality.
+I built United Techlab after spending years inside complex enterprise systems where legacy code wasn’t just old — it was the operational backbone of the business.

-During my time working with Goldman Sachs (Compliance Division), a significant part of my work involved migrating legacy systems to modern technology stacks.
+During my time working with major financial institutions like Goldman Sachs, a significant part of my work involved migrating legacy systems to modern technology stacks.
 These were systems no one wanted to touch, written in proprietary or outdated technologies, with business logic accumulated over decades.

 What became clear very quickly was this: The hardest part wasn’t rewriting code.
-The hardest part was understanding what the system actually does, and ensuring nothing breaks.
+The hardest part was verifying that the new system behaves exactly like the old one.

-We exist for enterprises trapped in vendor-locked legacy systems who want to exit without breaking the business.
+We exist for enterprises trapped in vendor-locked legacy systems who want to exit without risking business continuity.
 We don’t promise miracles.
-We promise engineering rigor, clear communication, and accountability.
+We promise verifiable, behavior-preserving modernization.

 Kuldeep Singh Jangir